AyoRIT/YOLOV7/README.md

 ---

 ## Step 2: Setting Up the Environment
 1. Install Python 3.8 or higher.
+(This process will require a GPU)
 2. Set up a virtual environment:
    ```bash
    python3 -m venv yolov7_env